magento/architecture/design-documents/graph-ql/batch-resolver.md

 ## How to introduce this interface
 Existing `ResolverInterface` is still good for mutations so it cannot be deprecated in favour of these new interfaces.
-But we have to nudge developers into writing more performance considerate resolvers by utilizing batch resolver interfaces so we will create a static test that will propose to use either `BatchResolverInterface` or `BatchContractResolverInterface` instead of regular `ResolverInterface`.
+But we have to nudge developers into writing more performance considerate resolvers by utilizing batch resolver interfaces so we will create a static test that will propose to use either `BatchResolverInterface` or `BatchServiceContractResolverInterface` instead of regular `ResolverInterface`.

 ## POC